 What should you do first?

-- To get more information about financial aid, you should plan to attend a District Financial Aid Night, held at 6:00 p.m. at the following schools:
+- To get more information about financial aid, you should plan to attend a District Financial Aid Night typically held in the fall (early November) each year.
+Check the HCPS website for dates.

 - Look on the college financial aid/scholarship websites of the schools where you are applying.
 You can use their “Net Price Calculator” to determine the cost to your family (your Expected Family Contribution) for you to attend each college.
 You can also look up the deadline that the college sets for you to send in your FAFSA form.